sorae42/simply-dancer/README.md

 A script that add "dancing" character to your gameplay!

+**NOTE: THIS IS NOT A STEPMANIA THEME!
+THIS IS A SCRIPT THAT SHOULD BE PATCHED TO YOUR STEPMANIA THEME!!**

 This add:
 - Dancing character to your gameplay screen!
 - Easy to switch character in the Player option screen!